jdresmith/Nasa-capstone/README.md

 # NASA CAPSTONE

-This is a React app created to display the picture of the day using the APOD api from the Nasa App.
+This is a React app created to display the picture of the day using the APOD api from the NASA's website.
+The data from the project all stems from the NASA api.

 To get the app up and running please do as follows: